Issues in the Field (New Course Proposal Workshop with Ben Rifkin) (Cyril Magnin II)

 Brian Armstrong, Augusta University

-Katherine Bowers, University of British Columbia
+Katherine Bowers, The University of British Columbia

 Flávio Ricardo Vassoler do Canto, Northwestern University